FREE SHIPPING on orders of $85 or more

 Names during the Middle Ages were often recorded under several different spelling variations during the life of their bearers.
 Literacy was rare at that time and so how a person's name was recorded was decided by the individual scribe.
 Variations of the name Beahan include Behan, Beehan, Beaghan, O'Behan, Beehan, Beagan, O'Beaghan, O'Behen, Behen and many more.

-More information is included under the topic Early Beahan Notables in all our PDF Extended History products.
+More information is included under the topic Early Beahan Notables in all our PDF Extended History products and printed products wherever possible.

 In the late 18th century, Irish families began emigrating to North America in the search of a plot of land to call their own.
 This pattern of emigration grew steadily until the 1840s when the Great Potato Famine of the 1840s cause thousands of Irish to flee the death and disease that accompanied the disaster.
 Those that made it alive to the shores of the United States and British North America (later to become Canada) were, however, instrumental in the development of those two powerful nations.
 Many of these Irish immigrants proudly bore the name of Beahan:

-Beahan Settlers in the United States in the 19th Century
+Beahan Settlers in United States in the 19th Century

 This page was last modified on 11 November 2013 at 09:16.